It is BT-7 completed in October 2015. It was very easy to make.

 I think a pose and an expression are natural and cool.
 The painting of a map case belt has stuck up a little.
 I think I have to apply more correctly.
 I’m exhausted by face painting.

 The soldier was painted like blond hair and added the light and shade.

 I am ashamed that I show it by zoom up.
-The eyeballs were enduringly drawn on the hollow at the very back of a mold.
-I’m glad because it comes with a rank insignia of the decal in the Soviet Army.
+The eyeballs were enduringly drawn on the hollow at the very back of the mold.
+I’m glad because it comes with rank insignia of the decal in the Soviet Army.
 I want Tamiya to release the decal of the rank insignia of the U.S. Army, British troops, the Soviet Army, the Imperial Japanese Army.
 I absolutely buy for five each decal set.

 I painted the tank crew of blue working clothes faded looking.
 It seems to fit for other tanks.
 It should be adjusted the height for using something inside of the tank.

 From behind.
-I refrained from the oil dirts this time, maybe it is too shabby…
+I refrained from the oil dirt this time, maybe it is too shabby…

 It is a layout same as a box picture.

-A face is oil painting.
+A face is an oil painting.
 Both of two people have a serious expression.

 Judging from a badge of rank, the right soldier is a captain.
 I can choose the rank of a captain, a first lieutenant, a second lieutenant with the kit decals of Tamiya.

 Because it was easy to assemble it, I was able to spend time for the painting.
 I think the best part of the tank model is drawing various expressions after having finished basic color.

 Recently, I like the method to tear off a paint film afterward.
 I would like to use it to the Modern AFVs, but I wonder weathering it overdo.